AZDHS/adhs-medsis-dso-batch/README.md

-# Splitting one SAS dataset into many
+# Code for MEDSIS Batching

 # Overview
-This SAS code can be used to split one dataset into smaller datasets based on a maximum row per dataset requirement
+This repository contains SAS programs that can be used to generate MEDSIS batch files.

-Context: Arizona's statewide public health surveillance system requires batch files that are 300 rows or less.
-We use this SAS program to split our larger datasets into smaller datasets, each with 300 or less rows.

 # Notes and Considerations